mrkkrp/JuicyPixels-extra/README.md

 * scaling (bi-linear interpolation);
 * cropping;
-* flipping horizontally and vertically and 90° rotation (left and right).
+* flipping horizontally and vertically;
+* 90° and 180° rotation (left and right);
+* aligning several images side by side or one on top of the other.

 ## License